 Students who are absent from school on the day of an activity may not participate in school activities, contests, or practices on that day unless the reason for this absence is a funeral, court, or similar phenomena.
-A note from the student’s parent/guardian must be presented to the Athletic Director explaining the reasons for the absence.
+A note from the student’s parent/guardian must be presented to the Principal explaining the reasons for the absence.
 The Athletic Director will then make a decision about participation.
 Illness is not an accepted excuse for participation.
-A student who has recovered from being sick during the day should sign in with the attendance clerk by 10:45 a.m. in order to be eligible for participation that day.
+A student who has recovered from being sick during the day should sign in with the attendance clerk by 10:35am in order to be eligible for participation that day.
 Any student sent home at any time during the school day due to illness is not eligible for participation in athletics that day.
 Students MUST attend a minimum of a half a day to participate in any after school activities.
 This includes the BOCES program.

-The S. S. Seward Institute Athletic Department does not condone the use of prohibited substances such as steroids, nor support the use of other over-the -counter supplements which contain artificial or naturally occurring substances that increase heart rate, blood pressure, or promote unhealthy muscle tissue growth.
-Use of any of these products, which may be detrimental to your health, is a violation of the “Athlete’s Pledge” and “Coaches Pledge”.
+The S. S. Seward Institute Athletic Department does not condone the use of prohibited substances such as steroids, nor support the use of other over the counter supplements which contain artificial or naturally occurring substances that increase heart rate, blood pressure, or promote unhealthy muscle tissue growth.
+Use of any of these products, which may be detrimental to your health, is a violation of the “Athlete’s Pledge”.

 Stealing will not be tolerated under any circumstances, whether it be from teammates, opponents, or others.
-Any athlete involved in a theft will be immediately dismissed from his/her team and normal disciplinary procedures will be imposed.
+During the season, any athlete involved in a theft will be immediately dismissed from his/her team and normal disciplinary procedures will be imposed.
 This is a zero tolerance policy.
 Do not leave personal items unattended or unsecured in locker rooms or hallways.
 Take personal items to practice with you, if necessary.

 Athletic Team Trips: